ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 A few years ago, I started to read more books. 📚

-If you're reading this, then you probably like to read too.
+If you’re reading this, then you probably like to read too.

 Maybe you’re reading some great book right now.
 Perhaps the ideas in the book are insightful and truly life-changing.
-Or perhaps the story is so good you can't put the book down.
+Or perhaps the story is so good you can’t put the book down.

-In any case, you might be thinking that it's so good that you'll never forget it.
+In any case, you might be thinking that it’s so good that you’ll never forget it.

 Rookie mistake.

-I thought I'd never forget either.
-But, of course, I eventually had to admit to myself that I'm only human.
-I've forgotten a ton of material that I've read.
+I thought I’d never forget either.
+But, of course, I eventually had to admit to myself that I’m only human.
+I’ve forgotten a ton of material that I’ve read.

 The mistake?
 I simply read the books.